 Google makes a bold claim that, sometime in the future, Stadia will be capable of streaming in up to 8K and at 120fps.
 However, that is a long way off and will require far greater internet speeds than many national averages.

-Stadia will be available from November 2019 in the following countries: UK, US, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Ireland, Netherlands, Norway, Spain and Sweden.
+Stadia is available in the following countries: UK, US, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Ireland, Netherlands, Norway, Spain and Sweden.

-Google plans to expand the service to other countries and regions in 2020.
+Google plans to expand the service to other countries and regions later in 2020.

 You can read our full, in-depth review of Stadia here: Google Stadia review: The cloud gaming platform we deserve.